MetOffice/simulation-systems/source/Reviewers/releases/lfric_apps_release.rst

   In each of these, update the ``lfric_*_release_version`` parameter such that it is now ``.false.``.
-  Open a new PR for each and have them committed before announcing the release.
+  Open a new PR for each targetting ``main`` and have them committed before announcing the release.

   .. note::